targetteal/o2-pt/rule-book.md

 ## Everything is allowed by default

-When pursuing your role's purpose, you are always allowed to take action, unless an explicit artifact or circle restriction says otherwise.your role's purpose, you are always allowed to take action, unless an explicit artifact or circle restriction says otherwise.
+When pursuing your role's purpose, you are always allowed to take action, unless an explicit artifact or circle restriction says otherwise.

 # Duties